HORSE-EU-Project/DEME/DEME-MOCKUP/README.md

 On the basis of your network instances and network features you can instruct DEME mockup to reply to GET/detection rest.

-For example, if you are monitoring NTP, DNS and PFCP counters on two nodes, let's call them Genoa and Athens, of the network and you want simulate an attack only on PFCP of Genoa you have to send this configuration POST to DEME-mockup (in the example via curl):
+For example, if you are monitoring NTP, DNS and PFCP counters on two instances, let's call them Genoa and Athens, of the network and you want simulate an attack only on PFCP of Genoa you have to send this configuration POST to DEME-mockup (in the example via curl):

 ```
 curl -X POST -H "Content-Type: application/json" -d '{
     "mockup_periodicity": 10,
     "attacks_configuration": [
-        {
-            "instance": "Genoa",
-            "attack_configuration": [
-                {
-                    "feature": "NTP",
-                    "attack_simulation": false
-                },
-                {
-                    "feature": "DNS",
-                    "attack_simulation": false
-                },
-                {
-                    "feature": "PFCP",
-                    "attack_simulation": true
-                }
-            ]
-        },
         {
             "instance": "Athens",
             "attack_configuration": [